-A two-hour live workshop, telecast to Still OPTI sites, focused on the application of osteopathic principles in the clinical management of pain including treatment of somatic dysfunction related to pain.
+A two-hour workshop focused on the application of osteopathic principles in the clinical management of migraine headaches, including the treatment of somatic dysfunction related to migraine headaches.

-The Missouri Association of Osteopathic Physicians and Surgeons designates this live activity for a maximum of one AMA PRA Category 1 Credit™.
+Missouri Association of Osteopathic Physicians and Surgeons (MAOPS) designates this live activity for a maximum of 2 AMA PRA Category 1 Creditsä.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 All grievances should be in writing and should specify the nature of the grievance.
 Initially, all grievances should be directed to MAOPS Executive Director, who will then forward said grievance to the Education & Convention Committee.
 All grievances will receive an initial response in writing within 30 days of receipt.
 If the participant does not receive a satisfactory response, then they can then submit a complaint in writing to the Council on Continuing Medical Education of the AOA at 142 East Ontario Street, Chicago, IL 60611.